-However, from the 10th July onwards, you do not have to self-isolate on arrival in England if these are the only places you have been to or stopped in during the previous 14 days.
+From the 10th July onwards, you do not have to self-isolate on arrival in England if these are the only places you have been to or stopped in during the previous 14 days.
+This list is constantly updated, so please check regularly for the most up to date Government Guidelines.

 Travel Advice from the Government